derfrodo/reducer-gen/README.md

 You may want to have a glance at this [video on Youtube](https://youtu.be/OyKXr7mQXZg).
 Unfortunatelly, it is currently only available in German language.
 I may come up with some i18n in subtitles or even in audio if I dare to speak English publicly some time.

-## Migration from 0.1.x to 0.2.x

-### Actions modules and variables has been renamed to be "actions" instead of "action".

-You may have to adjust file names for extended actions to match this requirements.
-Also you will need to rename your extended actions themselves.
-Imports may break (do not worry: Just change "actions" in the generated documents to "action" and perform the renaming with typescript.
-Everything should follow this renaming, then 😊 )

-### extended Reducers are expected to be exported as named exports

-just add `export` to your extended reducer constant

 ## Quick Start

 call via package.json script: